PdxCodeGuild/Full-Stack-Day-Class/practice/pig-latin-func.md

 # Practice: Pig Latin Refactor

-Save your solution over your existing `practice/pig-latin.py` in a branch named `pig-latin-func` and create a pull request on GitHub for that branch.
+Save your solution over the existing `practice/pig-latin.py` in a branch and make a GitHub pull request all named `pig-latin-func`.

 Convert your [Pig Latin Practice](/practice/pig-latin.md) to use functions.